-1 Emissions from construction sites shall be limited as far as is technically and operationally feasible and economically acceptable, particularly by limiting emissions from the machines and equipment used and appropriate operating procedures.
-Account shall be taken of the type, size and location of the construction site and the duration of construction work.
+1 Emissions from construction sites shall be limited as far as is technically and operationally feasible and economically acceptable, particularly by appropriate operating procedures.
+Account shall be taken of the type, size and location of the construction site and the duration of the construction work.
 The FOEN shall issue guidelines.